 Job submission

-Once you are logged in to one of the login nodes through SSH, there are several ways to request resources and run jobs at different complexity levels through SLURM, but here are the most essential ways for interactive (foreground) and non-interactive (background) use.
-Generally you need to be acquainted with 3 SLURM job submission commands depending on your needs.
+Once you are logged in to one of the login nodes through SSH, there are several ways to request resources and run jobs at different complexity levels through SLURM.
+Here are the most essential ways for interactive (foreground) and non-interactive (background) use.
+Usually, you only need to be acquainted with 3 SLURM job submission commands depending on your needs.
 These are srun

 , salloc